NSLS-II/scientific-python-cookiecutter/docs/source/preliminaries.rst

 Then, in the next section, we will begin to move your scientific code into that template.

+You will need a Terminal (Windows calls it a "Command Prompt") and a plain text editor.
+Any will do; we won't assume anything about the editor you are using.
+If you are looking for a recommendation for beginners, the `Atom Editor
+<https://atom.io/>`_ by GitHub is a good one.
+For minimalists, ``nano`` on
+Linux or OSX and Notebook on Windows will get you up and running.

+Reading the steps the follow, you might reasonably wonder, "Why isn't there just an automated script for this?
+Or even a GUI?"
+We prefer to do this process manually so that we are forced to think carefully about each step, notice when something goes wrong, and debug if necessary.

 #. `Sign up for GitHub <http://github.com/>`_.

 #.
 Verify that you have Python 3.